OmkarPathak/pyresparser/README.md

 - Extract mobile numbers
 - Extract skills
 - Extract total experience
-- Extract education (not very accurate)
+- Extract education (not very accurate as of now)
-- Extract experience (not very accurate)
+- Extract experience (not very accurate as of now)

 # Installation